Fátima Flórez

 Flórez is mainly known for having been the host alongside Gabriela Sobrado of Plan TV, and for her imitations of former president Cristina Fernández de Kirchner in Periodismo para todos.
-She has won two Martín Fierro Awards (2013 and 2015), for her impersonations in Journalism for Everyone and ShowMatch, while for her work in theater she has won four Carlos Awards, five Estrella de Mar Awards and five VOS Awards and is the only artist from Argentina who has won three golds (two Carlos de Oro and one Estrella de Mar de Oro) in theater seasons.
+She has won two Martín Fierro Awards (2013 and 2015), thanks to her impersonations in Journalism for Everyone and ShowMatch, while for her work in theater she has won four Carlos Awards, five Estrella de Mar Awards and five VOS Awards and is the only artist from Argentina who has won three golds (two Carlos de Oro and one Estrella de Mar de Oro) in theater seasons.

 Early life

 María Eugenia Florez was born on 3 February 1978 (Note: Although some sources say she was born in 1981, others say she was born on 3 February 1978, like her 2013 and 2016 business contracts with her then-husband (Boletín Oficial de la República Argentina).) in Olivos, Buenos Aires Province.
 She lived there throughout her childhood until high school.
 She played hockey from the ages of 6 to 14.
 Her father was an architect and her mother a geography teacher.
 She has a sister two years older.

-During elementary school she would do impressions of her teachers and professors, particularly her 5th grade teacher who had a peculiar way of speaking.
+During elementary school she would do impressions of her teachers and professors, particularly her 5th grade teacher who had a particular way of speaking.

 Career

-She started her career by studying and taking acting, dance and singing classes.
+She started her career by studying and taking acting, dancing and singing classes.
 Meanwhile, she performed imitations as a hobby, where her first character was Xuxa.

 She began at the age of 17, taking part as a dancer and choreography assistant in different works directed by Pepe Cibrián Campoy, such as “The Hunchback of Paris”, “Drácula” and “King David”.

 In the year 2000 she joined the musical group Las Primas (Las Primas del 2000).

 In 2001, at the age of 23, she traveled with them to Peru, where they participated in the TV program La Paisana Jacinta, and it was there that she married her former husband and first boyfriend, Norberto Marcos (about 25 years her senior), who at that time produced said women's group.
 He discovered her gift as a mimic in privacy.
 Because Norberto is very devoted to the Virgin of Fátima, he advised her to give herself this artistic name, which he considered would have a greater impact on her audience.